gernest/talk/why.md

 industries in my country.
 But I need a starting point, I need to earn a living first and thats why I am asking you just to let me try, it is not about winning, rather its about not giving a shit and giving it a try.

-# To whom it might concern

-This is for anyone who thinks Im kind of a fraud, or anyone who interprets different what I have written because he/she think she knows so much or understand everything.

-I have a message for you, "You dont know shit, about what it feels like to be born and raised to fail".

 # Summing up